gretor0231/Eric-Ho/README.md

 Hi, my name is Cheng En Ho (Eric Ho).
 I am a Computer Science master student at the University of New Mexico.
-I have worked as a hardware engineer at ASUS company and BISO engineer at AMI company.
-Now I am a full time student at UNM.
+I have worked as a hardware engineer at ASUS company and BISO engineer at AMI company,and now working at Marlabs as a Java Full-stack Developer.
+These classes that I was taken in UNM computer science department.